GeekyDeaks/raw-sim-telemetry/README.md

     python3 logger.py [IP address]

+This will intiate the telemetry feed from an instance of AC running on the target IP.
-Dumps telemetry per lap into a subdirectory of the `log` directory, with one row per approximate meter travelled and a summary `laps.txt`
+It will log telemetry per lap into a subdirectory of the `log` directory, with one row per approximate meter travelled and a summary `laps.txt`

 # plotting